-Zozo is reportedly a Ouija, or spirit board, demon who often pretends to be a friendly or sympathetic spirit to gain the trust of the people communicating with him.
+Zozo is believed to be a demon who is particularly associated with ouija boards and is said to often pretend to be a friendly or sympathetic spirit to gain the trust of the people communicating with him.

 BACKGROUND, HISTORY AND LORE

-Zozo, the ‘Ouija Board Demon’ is a malevolent entity which lies to and tricks people using a Ouija or spirit board.
+Zozo, the ‘Ouija Board Demon’ is a malevolent entity which lies to and tricks people using a ouija or spirit board.
 He will often pretend to be a friendly spirit or even someone the person knows before revealing his true identity.
-Zozo has been known to terrorize and even possess those who encounter him through a Ouija or spirit board.
-Saying his name too many times is also reported to be able summon him or cause him to manifest.
+Zozo has been known to terrorize and even possess those who encounter him through a ouija or spirit board.
+Saying his name too many times is also reported to be able to summon him or cause him to manifest.

-Zozo has been known to disguise himself as, even mimic, someone the person using the Ouija board will know and trust such as a relative or friend.
-Sometimes as someone they would be sympathetic to such as a scared child.
-It is also reportedly important to not use a Ouija board if you are afraid of encountering Zozo or any other demonic entity as they ‘tend to prey on people’s fear’.
+Zozo has been known to disguise himself as, and even mimic, someone the person using the Ouija board will know and trust such as a relative or friend or someone they would otherwise be sympathetic to such as a scared child.
+It is also thought to be important to not use a ouija board if you are afraid of encountering Zozo or any other demonic entity as they ‘end to prey on people’s fear’.

-Zozo is first mentioned in a 1818 demonology book, Le Dictionnaire Infernal by Jacques Auguste Simon Collin de Plancy, which contained an account of a young village girl in Picardy who was terrorized by three demons, Mimi, Crapoulet and Zozo.
-However according to one source accurately translating Le Dictionnaire Infernal shows that this possession was faked.
+Zozo is first mentioned in an 1818 demonology book, Le Dictionnaire Infernal by Jacques Auguste Simon Collin de Plancy, which contained an account of a young village girl in Picardy who was terrorized by three demons, Mimi, Crapoulet and Zozo.
+However, according to one source, accurately translating Le Dictionnaire Infernal shows that this possession was faked.

 “She rattled nonsense,” de Plancy wrote, adding that the girl had been publicly beaten years before for faking possession, and was eventually imprisoned for her fibs.
 He goes on to describe what he believed to be genuine cases of demonic activity, ending the Zozo extract with the sentence: “Nonetheless, there are real cases of possession.”https://www.thrillist.com/entertainment/nation/zozo-demon-history-ouija-board (Lindsey Romain, 2017)

 The name Zoso, another name Zozo reportedly goes by, is mentioned as early as the 16th century in a text called De rerum varietate (On Natural Phenomena) by the Renaissance scholar Gerolamo Cardano.
-There is no demonic connection made to the word or the symbol and its meaning is astrological, relating Saturn.
-The symbol can be seen in the image below in the bottom-left part of the page.
+There is no demonic connection made to the word or the symbol and it’s meaning is astrological, relating Saturn.

 In 1844 the symbol reportedly appears again but is this time a protective symbol in Le triple vocabulaire infernal: Manuel de démonologie ou les ruses de l’enfer dévoilées by Frinellan.
 The symbol would also later be copied by Led Zeppelin as the symbol for their guitarist Jimmy Page.